 City College at MSU Billings

 City College at MSU Billings is a two-year career preparation and college transfer institution aimed at preparing students for the workforce or transfer to a four-year school.
 And as a community college, City College is able to keep the cost of obtaining this education relatively low.
 For the 2014-15 school year, students paid only $3,782 for tuition and fees on average.
-The school is known for these top programs:
+The school is known for these popular programs:

 - Construction Technology - Carpentry